 5.1 Functional blocks of network knowledge management

-The functional blocks of network knowledge management are shown in Figure 1, which consist of network knowledge source data management, network knowledge processing, network knowledge classified maintenance, and network knowledge scenario application.
+The functional blocks of network knowledge management are shown in Figure 2, which consist of network knowledge source data management, network knowledge generation, network knowledge classified maintenance, and network knowledge scenario application.
 The network knowledge management can acquire source data that network knowledge processing needed, existed knowledge from other systems and new knowledge generated by large models for network OAM.
 Also the knowledge can be shared to large models for network OAM to support the training of the models, or be applied by external systems through knowledge service.

-Figure 1: Functional blocks of network knowledge management
+Figure 2: Functional blocks of network knowledge management